 This act seeks to establish several commercial and industrial land use penalties, including a $1000 per square foot fine for damaged surface land, $1000 per cubic foot of decimated soil, $1000 per square acre-foot of contaminated water, as well as $1000 per pound of GHG and other particulate matter (dust).

-The commission will allocate money into several sectors, including Agriculture, education, energy, health, and natural resources.
-Among those classes, a percentage will be allocated towards a specific cause.
+The commission will allocate money into several sectors, including agriculture, education, energy, health, and natural resources.
+Among those sectors, a percentage will be allocated towards a specific cause.

 The allocations include: